 This article for teachers suggests activities based on pegboards, from pattern generation to finding all possible triangles, for example.

-angles.
+The graph below is an oblique coordinate system based on 60 degree angles.
 It was drawn on isometric paper.
-What kinds of triangles do
+What kinds of triangles do these points form?

 The large rectangle is divided into a series of smaller quadrilaterals and triangles.
-Can you untangle what fractional part is represented by each of the ten numbered shapes?
+Can you untangle what fractional part is represented by each of the shapes?

 Investigate the different shaped bracelets you could make from 18 different spherical beads.
 How do they compare if you use 24 beads?